 Usually, gates are announced on departure screens 45 to 60 minutes before boarding.
 If you’re really planning ahead, you’ve already set up an alert through your airline’s app that will notify you as soon as the door number is known.

+One of the common mistakes to avoid when traveling via an airport is waiting too long to locate your gate.
 If you’re like me and prefer the traditional method, go to a giant screen to find your flight and the corresponding gate.
 After taking note of your gate and setting an alarm 15 minutes before boarding on your phone (so you have plenty of time to walk to the gate), you’ll be ready to explore the terminal.

 5. Not using the airport Wi-Fi to explore

 This is perhaps the most important feature that most airports offer: free Wi-Fi.
 Some set a limit of 30 minutes (grrr), others offer it unlimited (you-hou!).
 The important thing is to be able—with your mobile device in hand—to start exploring your destination now.
 Have you booked your transport from the airport?
 What about the hotel?
 Want to know the name of that delicious restaurant you’ve heard of?
 Now you have the flexibility to sort out all the details, research, and organize yourself before you land.
+One of the mistakes to avoid when traveling via an airport is not taking full advantage of the time to get connected and start planning ahead.

 6. Not taking advantage of airport entertainment options